Human Mesh Modeling for Anny Body: Introduction

+Instead of relying on scan data, we explore an alternative foundation for human modeling.
+We leverage the anthropometric knowledge embedded in MakeHuman~\cite{makehuman}---a free, community-driven framework designed to model human variability through explicit, interpretable parameters such as age, gender, and body proportions.
+This procedural knowledge, built by artists over decades, provides a rich, open description of human morphology that naturally spans diverse body types.
 Building on this foundation, we introduce \emph{\ours}, a simple and fully differentiable human body model that replaces learned shape bases with interpretable phenotype parameters.
 Each parameter (\eg, age, height, weight, muscle, proportions) is defined in the continuous range [0,1], and directly controls corresponding blendshapes (Figure~\ref{fig:age_interpolation}).
-Calibrated using WHO population statistics, \ours covers realistic human variation across the full lifespan—from infants to elders—within a single unified model (Figure~\ref{fig:teaser}).
+Calibrated using WHO population statistics, \ours covers realistic human variation across the full lifespan---from infants to elders---within a single unified model (Figure~\ref{fig:teaser}).
 Because it is built on open assets rather than biometric scans, \ours is free from privacy constraints and can be shared, analyzed, and extended by the community.

-Because it is open and semantically defined, \ours can be easily integrated into existing pipelines.
-This design enables a wide range of applications — from millimeter-accurate scan fitting to controllable synthetic data generation and HMR — within a single unified framework.
-To demonstrate its potential, we create \OurDataset, a large-scale synthetic dataset of 800k photorealistic humans generated with \ours, featuring expressive full-body poses, hands, and faces across diverse environments.
-HMR models trained with \OurDataset achieve competitive accuracy on standard benchmarks and outperform existing approaches when body-shape diversity is high — using a single parametric model.
+Its open-source implementation can be easily integrated into existing pipelines, and allows a wide range of applications within a single unified framework---from millimeter-accurate scan fitting to controllable synthetic data generation and HMR.
+To demonstrate its potential, we created \OurDataset, a large-scale synthetic dataset of 780k photorealistic images of humans generated with \ours, featuring expressive full-body poses, hands, and faces across diverse environments.
+HMR models trained with \OurDataset achieve competitive accuracy on standard benchmarks and outperform existing approaches when body-shape diversity is high.

-Our main contributions are: (A) \textbf{\ours}, a differentiable, scan-free human body model representing continuous and interpretable shape variations across genders, ages, and body types.
-(B) \textbf{\OurDataset}, a large-scale synthetic dataset of 800k photorealistic humans with diverse 3D poses and shapes; (C) Empirical validation showing that \ours enables accurate scan fitting and competitive HMR, offering a unified and complete approach to human modeling.
-This work advocates for moving beyond scan-driven latent spaces toward open, semantically meaningful, and globally representative human models.
-Code will be released under the \emph{Apache 2.0} license to serve as an accessible foundation tool for human-centric 3D modeling.
+Our main contributions are: (A) \emph{\ours}, a differentiable, scan-free human body model representing continuous and interpretable shape variations across genders, ages, and body types.
+(B) \emph{\OurDataset}, a large-scale synthetic dataset of 780k photorealistic humans with diverse 3D poses and shapes; (C) Empirical validation showing that \ours enables accurate scan fitting and competitive HMR, offering a unified and complete approach to human modeling.